This website is best viewed in a browser that supports web standards.

 Our Graduates Have Been Hired At

-"Northwest's Marketing Department challenged me to develop self-confidence and a positive attitude, while preparing me to meet the 'business world' head on!
+"Northwest's School of Business challenged me to develop self-confidence and a positive attitude, while preparing me to meet the 'business world' head on!
 I can truly say that my education at Northwest has benefited me throughout my Sales and Marketing career, working with marketing professionals from the Ivy League to Wharton School of Business."

-"Northwest's Marketing Department is key to success in the 'real world'.
+"Northwest's School of Business is key to success in the 'real world'.
 Northwest's integration of computer applications and hands on projects give students a competitive advantage when entering the work place."